Earthquakes on May 3, 2026

 5.9 km---✓ ReviewedUSGS →

-On May 3, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 57 km S of Whites City, New Mexico at 22:08 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 2.7 earthquake that occurred about 2 hours earlier.
-This was a shallow crustal earthquake, focused at 5.9 km depth.
+A magnitude 2.0 seismic event took place 57 km S of Whites City, New Mexico on May 3, 2026 at 22:08 UTC.
+It arrived roughly 2 hours after a larger magnitude 2.7 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The hypocenter lay at 5.9 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.656°N, -104.432°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.656°, -104.432°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03